catwell/cw-lua/README.md

 - lua-pipe: syntax experiment, Lua version of Pipe in Python.
 - lua-zerorpc: [ZeroRPC](http://zerorpc.dotcloud.com/) implementation.
 - nsqc: a [NSQ](http://nsq.io) client.

+## Sample code

+Not really tools, but rather small examples of how to do some things.

+- cwtools: a small collection of useful functions.

 ## Graduated